tukkek/octorich/README.md

 * Squeenix and Acquire for creating the game https://store.steampowered.com/app/921570/OCTOPATH_TRAVELER/
 * Ben for the Octomod Editor https://github.com/ItsBenOnceAgain/OctomodEditor/
 * UnrealPak https://github.com/allcoolthingsatoneplace/UnrealPakTool
- * Note that newer version don't work well with Ocotpath, try an older one instead such as https://github.com/allcoolthingsatoneplace/UnrealPakTool/issues/10#issuecomment-1001258117 .
+  * Note that newer versions don't work well with Octopath.
+If needed, try an older one instead such as https://github.com/allcoolthingsatoneplace/UnrealPakTool/issues/10#issuecomment-1001258117 .